Skip to main content

 Immediate Actions Required

-- Restrict opening CAD files from untrusted or unknown sources until patching is complete
+• Restrict opening CAD files received from external or untrusted sources until a vendor patch is applied.

 Patch Information